-You might have been retailing your products for a while and everyone around you are telling you that your products need to be in John Lewis or in other big shops but you’re not sure if you and your products are ready or if it’s the right direction for your business.
+You might have been retailing your products for a while and everyone around you is telling you that your products need to be in John Lewis or in other big shops but you’re not sure if you and your products are ready or if it’s the right direction for your business.
 Or perhaps you have been dreaming about having your products in Liberty’s since you first started your business but you’re unsure if now is the right time.

-Are your products shelf ready?
+Are your products shelf-ready?

 Where are they displayed?

 How are they displayed?
-Do they hang or stack, sit on a product shelf or in a display cabinet?
+Do they hang or stack, sit on a product shelf, or in a display cabinet?

 Are they displayed in or out of the product packaging?

 Do you have enough products that can form part of one range that will look great being displayed together in a store?

 Do you have your brand name on all the product packaging and the products themselves?